ParthTayade/YouTube-RAG-Chatbot/README.md

 # 🎥 YouTube RAG Chatbot

-An AI-powered YouTube video chatbot that lets users ask questions about a YouTube video and receive answers grounded exclusively in the video's transcript.
+An AI-powered YouTube video chatbot that lets users ask questions about ahjh YouTube video and receive answers grounded exclusively in the video's transcript.